gappeah/Customer-segmentation-analysis/README.md

 The customer segmentation is carried out based on region, age group, gender and job categories.
 You can find the published visualization on [Tableau Public](https://public.tableau.com/app/profile/philip.osime/viz/CustomerSegmentationDashboardProject/UnitedKingdomRegionalInsights).

+## Business Task

+* To understand how customers are segmented acreoss different geographies.
+* To make better business decisions
+* To deliver a better customer experience(**tailored and relevant**).

 ## Dataset
 The dataset used for this project is a fictional dataset obtained from Section 6 of the [Art of Visualization Website](https://www.artofvisualization.com/pages/tableau).